Feature

 Problem

-Increasing revenue during live ops events requires increasing average bet and spins without negatively impacting long-term retention.
 The game does not have events that give players a choice to participate without punishing them if they do not, creating hesitation, reducing player confidence, and ultimately, less spend.

 Forced participation created hesitation, reducing willingness to bet higher or remain engaged for multiple spins.
 The challenge was to design an opt-in event that made the value of higher bets immediately clear, felt controllable, and sustained engagement throughout the event window.

 Solution

-Design clear, opt-in event that visibly improves reward odds as players bet up for higher coin-in without a drop in engagement.
+Design a clear, opt-in event that visibly improves reward odds as players bet up for higher coin-in without a drop in engagement.
 By progressively removing lower-tier rewards, the value of higher bets becomes immediately legible, reframing betting up as a transparent upgrade rather than a hidden risk.
-An affable character shifts the act of betting up from uncertainty into confidence by surfacing improved odds in real time.
-Betting up is transformed into a playful, mini-game experience.
+ShockWave transforms betting up from being perceived as a risk into a clear, playful mini-game experience that the player can control, encouraging higher bets and spin activity, and in turn, long-term player engagement.

 01